SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Experiments

 \subsection{Experimental Setup}

-Our experiments are conducted using SciGA-145k, selecting 20,520 papers from the computer science domain that contain GAs or similar representative figures.
+We conducted experiments using a subset of SciGA-145k: 20,520 papers with GAs or teasers in computer science, the largest field in the dataset.
 The dataset is split into training, validation, and test sets (8:1:1).
+For implementation and environment details, see the Appendix.